query_builder#

 Warning

-If null and NaN values are dropped from a column, then Analytics will raise an error if you use a KeySet that contains a null value for that column.
+If null and NaN values are dropped from a column, then Analytics will raise an error if a KeySet that contains a null value is used for that column.

 Example